 - Through you: In this section we see the main characters of the story shift from well-known apostles like Peter to "the believers who fled Jerusalem" and "some of the believers who went to Antioch."
 What kind of stuff did these unnamed believers do?
 The same stuff as the apostles.
 They went to new areas bringing the good news of Jesus and starting new churches.
 Who are your heroes of faith and what kind of things did God do through them?
-Ask God to give you the same kind work regardless of your sense of how well known you'll ever become. - Through your six: We are all tempted to live life keeping track of all the things we are owed, all the things that we have "rights to," whether from society or from our close relationships.
-As we receive more of what God has for us we begin to see our life as a great gift from God.
-Pray that God would transform your six's mindsets.
-That they would more and more see life as a gift from God and that they would begin to ask what God intends for their life. - Through our church: Barnabas is a great example of an encourager.
+Ask God to give you the same kind of work regardless of your sense of how well known you'll ever become. - Through your six: We are all tempted to live life keeping track of all the things we are owed.
+As the people in this passage receive more of what God has for them, they begin instead to see how much they have to give.
+Pray that your six would experience God's generosity, and that it would overflow to the people around them. - Through our church: Barnabas is a great example of an encourager.
 He is sent to the fledgling church in Antioch to help them get their church off to a solid start.
 He also has leader's eyes to bring Saul along in this work.
 My guess is that Barnabas is a huge reason Saul was able to start moving towards the vision God gave him at his conversion.
 Pray that our church would grow in the gifts of encouragement and mentoring, that we'd be a place where countless people would be initiating with others to bring them along in the calling God has for them.